Born Lucky (TV series): Challenge Round

-In the second round, the two remaining players bid against each other to see who could accomplish the stunt (à la Name That Tunes Bid-a-Note round).
+In the second round, the two remaining players were shown a stunt, and then bid against each other to see who could do more of the stunt (à la Name That Tunes Bid-a-Note round).
+For example, players may be asked to unwrap presents and don whatever accessory or article of clothing is in each unwrapped box; the contestants would then bid on how many items they could put on within 60 seconds.
 All stunts were played in either a 30, 45, or 60-second time limit.
 If the person accomplished the stunt before time ran out, he or she won.
 Otherwise, the opponent moved on.

 Bonus Round

 The winning player then got a chance to win a total of $2,000 (including tiebreaker winnings, if any) by accomplishing a series of 5 additional stunts in 90 seconds.
 They could pass on only one stunt and if time permitted, they went back to that stunt and he/she had to complete that remaining stunt to win the $2,000 in cash; otherwise, he/she received $100 for each stunt accomplished.